ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   delay, delay variation, and bandwidth efficiency should be made when selecting and configuring stacks.

-  Interactive/Low Latency:
+  Low Latency:
-  : The application is interactive.
-Response time (latency) should be optimized at the expense of bandwidth efficiency and delay variation.
-This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm), to prefer lower-latency paths, signal a preference for lower-latency, higher-loss treatment, and so on.
+  : Response time (latency) should be optimized at the expense of bandwidth efficiency and delay variation when sending this message.
+This can be used by the system to disable the coalescing of multiple small Messages into larger packets (Nagle's algorithm); to prefer immediate acknowledgment from the peer endpoint when supported by the underlying transport; to signal a preference for lower-latency, higher-loss treatment; and so on.

   Constant Rate:
   : The application expects to send/receive data at a constant rate after Connection establishment.
-Delay and delay variation should be optimized at the expense of bandwidth efficiency.
+Delay and delay variation should be minimized at the expense of bandwidth efficiency.
 This implies that the Connection may fail if the desired rate cannot be maintained across the Path.
 A transport may interpret this capacity profile as preferring a circuit breaker